 Liposuction is the most common cosmetic surgical procedure performed on both men and women in the United States.
 When liposuction is performed on the appropriate patient, by a properly qualified plastic surgeon, in an accredited operating facility, it can produce profound body sculpting results with minimal scarring and an easy recovery.

 The ideal liposuction candidate is someone who has localized areas of fatty deposits but is not obese.
 Liposuction is not a weight-loss operation as much as it is a body-sculpting procedure.
 Areas that are resistant to weight loss and are seemingly genetically predisposed to holding on to fat, such as the saddlebag or hip regions, are ideally suited for liposuction.
 The main limitation of liposuction is suboptimal skin quality.
 If your skin is too lax from previous obesity, pregnancy, or simple aging of the tissues, it may be left hanging loose after the underlying fat is removed.
 Certain areas are more amenable to liposuction than others.
-The best way to determine where liposuction will work for you is to see Dr. Vath or Dr. Wolfe at the Center for Cosmetic Surgery in Golden, Colorado.
+The best way to determine where liposuction will work for you is to see Dr. Vath, Dr. Wolfe, or Dr. Steinwald at the Center for Cosmetic Surgery in Golden, Colorado.

 - Outer thighs (saddlebags)